raybesiga/mobilize-our-air/readme.md

 * Daniel Bach, Aalborg University Copenhagen
 * Pelle Annfeldt Israelsson, Aalborg University Copenhagen

-For more detailed information on Mobilizing Our Air and the other two Save Our Air projects, please visit the <a href="http://saveourair.publicdatalab.org/" target="_blank">Save Our Air website</a></p>
+For more detailed information on Mobilizing Our Air and the other two Save Our Air projects, please visit the <a href="http://saveourair.publicdatalab.org/" target="_blank">Save Our Air</a>website</p>

 Designed by Angeles and Verena.
 Developed by [Ray Besiga](https://raybesiga.com)